Location: New Zealand lies southeast of Australia between latitudes 34 degrees south and 47 degrees south.

 Official languages: English, Maori.

-Major cities.
-New Zealand's largest cities are Auckland and Wellington in the North Island, Christchurch and Dunedin in the South Island.
-Wellington is the national capital and Queenstown in the South Island calls itself the Adventure Capital of the World.
+Major cities: New Zealand's largest cities are Auckland and Wellington on the North Island.
+On the South Island, Christchurch and Dunedin are the major cities.
+Wellington is the national capital, and Queenstown in the South Island calls itself the Adventure Capital of the World.

-Cook's voyages.
-Captain James Cook sailed around New Zealand on three separate voyages, the first in 1769.
-Captain Cook gave names to a number of New Zealand places which are still in use.
+Captain Cook's voyages: Captain James Cook sailed around New Zealand on three separate voyages, the first in 1769.
+Captain Cook gave names to many New Zealand places which are still in use.

-First settlers.
-The first settlers were sealers, then missionaries.
-The Europeans started arriving in greater numbers in the early 19th century.
+First settlers: The first settlers were sealers, then missionaries.
+The Europeans started arriving in higher numbers in the early 19th century.

-Treaty of Waitangi.
-This treaty signed in 1840 ceded sovereignty over New Zealand to the Queen of England and guaranteed Maori possession of their own land.
-The treaty was written in English and in Maori.
+Treaty of Waitangi: This treaty signed in 1840 ceded sovereignty over New Zealand to the Queen of England and guaranteed Maori possession of their land.
+The treaty was written in English and Maori.